 The Headmaster awards all School Colours.
-Nominations are made by the Director of Sport, the Director of Music, the Head of Drama and the teacher in charge of Debating and forwarded to the Assistant Head Development for consideration during the second half of the spring and summer terms.
+Nominations are made by the Director of Sport, the Director of Music, the Head of Drama, the teacher in charge of Debating and the CCF Contingent Commander, and forwarded to the Assistant Head Development for consideration, usually in September and February.
 The Assistant Head Development, assisted by colleagues making nominations and the Heads of Year, checks that criteria for the awarding of colours have been applied correctly and consistently.